lzharif/100-days-of-code/log.md

 **Today's Progress**: I'm adding the feature for user to see other profile page in @sahabatsehati_id apps.

 **Thoughts:** Seems like using Fragment in apps give user flowing experience, rather than using activity.

+### Day 10: January 7, 2018

+**Today's Progress**: I have finished creating profile seeing for user.
+I also able to fix bugs in displaying list of quiz using query system.

+**Thoughts:** Good artist copy, yet great artist steal!
+This proverb applies also in Android apps development :)